Greg15323/nextjs_business_page/README.md

 ## Getting Started

-This is going to be a business page
+This is going to be a business page for a construction client

 Install the dependencies and run the development server